Skip to contents

 #> [1] -140 -34 -58 60

-• Although recommended not to change the global scales since it has been finalized after several tries.
-Still, for advance use, set the global geographic scales using -
+• It is not highly recommended to change the default value for global scales used for a global connectivity analysis since it has been finalized after several tries.
+However, if you need to change the global scale for an advanced use, you can set different global geographic scales using the following

 #set_global_scales(list(east = c(-24, 180, -58, 60), west = c(-140, -34, -58, 60)))

 5. resolution - Numeric.
-This is a resolution value.
-In the context of SpatRaster, it’s the number of pixels that are aggregated to produce a new finer/coarser version raster data.
+This is a spatial aggregation value.
+In the context of SpatRaster, this parameter is the number of pixels that are aggregated to produce a new finer/coarser version raster data layer.
 Default is

 reso()